wulechuan/javascript-wulechuan-gulp-3-common-pipeline-presets/ReadMe.md

 See the `gulpfile.js` included by this repository as an example.

-Below are some snippets from the said `gulpfile.js`.
+Below are some snippets of the said `gulpfile.js`.

 ### To create a pipeline for copying some files
 ```javascript